Years of economic muddle!

 Any system should start with a thorough understanding of prospect’s needs and interests.
 Add to that an honest assessment of the unique value the company brings to the market.
 Focus on the highest potential market segments, and develop segment-specific processes and tools to help you reach the market in the most cost-effective way.

 A well-designed system also provides a set of criteria that can be used to assess the potential in new ideas thereby eliminating the desperate reactive “Popcorn” effect.
 The system is the solution.

 Dave Kahle has trained tens of thousands of B2B salespeople, sales managers and business owners to be more effective in the 21st Century economy.
 He's authored eight books, and presented in 47 states and seven countries.
-You will receive over $500 in bonus gifts from business growth leaders when you buy Dave's new book, How to Sell Anything to Anyone Anytime.
 To access Dave's training, insights and tools online, visit The Sales Resource Center.